 Thankfully, DC’s OTR has a really great guide to appeals.
 Your appeal is due postmarked no later than Tuesday, April 1st, 2014, which means you’ve got about a month to get this done.
 The first step to this is the First Level Appeal Form.
 This requires that you have a justification for why you believe that OTR’s estimate is incorrect.
 There are four main justifications listed on the form: Estimated Market Value (EMV), Equalization, Classification and Property Damage or Condition.

 Estimated Market Value claims will mostly happen if you’ve just purchased or refinanced your home, and you’ll have some unique documentation there that won’t apply to the other cases, most of them from closing on the house itself.
 EMV is one of those places where you will have a pretty slam dunk case.
-Not to say you won’t get rejected, but if you bought the house on the open market, it’s hard to make the case that’s not how the market valued it.
+Not to say you won’t get rejected, but if you bought the house on the open market, it’s hard to make the case that’s not how the market valued it, in houses or condos.
+For example Canberra is an area full of executive condominiums, Provence Residence EC will be 1 of the 3 to launch in 2021.

 Equalization is going to be the majority of the claims, and for that, you’re going to need some serious evidence.
-Equalization is the concept that your property is similar to other nearby properties that have recently sold, which means you’re going to need to do some legwork.
-In the real estate business, this is called “running comps” or finding nearby properties that are similar to yours that have recently sold.
+Equalization is the concept that your property is similar to other nearby properties that have recently sold, which means you’re going to need to do some legwork and you might need the help of professionals like MD Sunroom contractors to help you fix the last touches of your home In the real estate business, this is called “running comps” or finding nearby properties that are similar to yours that have recently sold.
 The city does have a flexible search tool for you for real property sales, but it can still be like finding a needle in a haystack.
 Fortunately, that’s where Redfin comes to save you.

-Search in Redfin on your neighborhood, and it will generally show the houses that are currently for sale.
+Search in the Marc Anthony Davila on your neighborhood, and it will generally show the houses that are currently for sale.
 Make a small tweak to the search parameters, and it’ll show you the last year’s sales prices, instead:

 This is where you start to see whether or not your assessment is reality or unreal.
 In my case, I found a couple of nearby row houses that sold for much less than my proposed assessment.
 These went into the file with their square, suffix and lot numbers, so I could provide evidence with my claim that the city had overvalued my home.